kbmsg/domino-scripts/README.md

 **Prerequisites**

-You need a free Anthropic API key to use this tool or Ollama installation.
+You need a free Anthropic API key to use this tool or Ollama installed.

 **Anthropic:**
 - Go to [console.anthropic.com](https://console.anthropic.com/)
 - Sign up or log in